HLXII/Evolve-Autoscript/README.md

 * Add special settings column to Priority List (percent buy for ARPA, crate/container buy amount, mercs max money)
 * Optimize allocate function (Can remove initial prevError calc and choose allocation by differential)
 * Optimize researched function (Can use querySelector or somehow use the vues/def)
 * Optimize UI clicks with multiplier buttons
+* Add Auto Battle campaign run fall timer (If checkWounded is unchecked or if you don't have enough soldiers, the run campaign check runs infinitely.
+If a successful campaign can't be found, set a wait timer so it doesn't infinitely loop and hog clicks)
+* Update Auto Tax to not suck (Need to figure out a better solution for max money)

 ## Large
 * Auto Fortress - Manage hell soldiers for both defense and patrols